Moaning (band): History

+The band's debut album, Moaning, was released in March 2018 to generally positive reviews.

 Having started writing for a second album before the release of their debut, the band recorded their second full-length record with producer Newport after a US and European tour through the first half of 2018 with METZ and Preoccupations.
 Songwriting was heavily impacted by Solomon's sobriety since the release of the first album, with the singer and guitarist stating that it made him more efficient and that there was a clear distinction between songs written before and after his stopping use of alcohol and marijuana.

 In January 2020, the band released the first song from the upcoming album titled "Ego," with an accompanying video.
 The album, titled Uneasy Laughter, was released in March 2020 to overall positive reviews, receiving an average score of 70 on Metacritic.
 Most reviewers regarded the record as representing an evolution in the band towards a new wave-influenced sound.
 Uncut praised the album as "A more mature expression of self-understanding."
 The Irish Times gave the album a score of four stars out of five, with the reviewer remarking "Sean Solomon, Pascal Stevenson and Andrew MacKelvie’s perfect shorthand is born of a decade of collaboration, with Solomon’s doleful voice conveying a leavening quality, an interesting seriousness amid the playfulness."
-Meanwhile, a review from Paste was less favorable regarding the integration of new wave influences, stating "It’d be much better if the band actually managed to define themselves without leaning on ’80s nostalgia."
+Meanwhile, a review from Paste was less favorable regarding the integration of new wave influences, stating "It’d be much better if the band actually managed to define themselves without leaning on ’80s nostalgia." after much speculation, moaning quietly went on an indefinite hiatus in 2023 to pursue other interests, leaving the bands future uncertain.